Radialbog9/MinecraftManhunt/docs/language.md

   click-to-enable: '&6Click to &aenable&6!'
   click-to-disable: '&6Click to &cdisable&6!'
   display-format: '&7[&r{0}&r&7] &a{1}' # example with default value: [✓] Runners take no fall damage
-  could-not-load: '&6[Manhunt]&r&a &aScenarios could not be loaded.'
-  scenario-unavailable: '&6[Manhunt]&r&a Scenario &c{0} &ais not available!'
-  scenario-enabled: '&6[Manhunt]&r&a Scenario &c{0} &ahas been enabled!'
-  scenario-disabled: '&6[Manhunt]&r&a Scenario &c{0} &ahas been disabled!'
   not-available:
     generic-load-error: '&4Not available: &cLoad error'
 scenario: